maxim2266/str/README.md

          str_lit("there"),
          str_lit("and everywhere"));

-// create a new string concatenating "s" and a literal; the function does not modify its
+// create a new string concatenating "s" and a literal; the function only modifies its
-// destination object "s" before the result is computed, also freeing the destination
+// destination object "s" after the result is computed, also freeing the destination
 // before the assignment, so it is safe to use "s" as both a parameter and a destination.
 // note: we pass a copy of the owning object "s" as the second parameter, and here it is
-// safe to do so because this particular function does not store or release its arguments. str_cat(&s, s, str_lit("..."));
+// safe to do so because this particular function does not modify its arguments. str_cat(&s, s, str_lit("..."));

 // check that we have got the expected result